shd327/Social-Network-API/README.md

 ### Siddharth Desai

 ## Description
-The objective here was to use Express.js, Compass, mongoose, mongoDB to build a social network where the user can have a network of friends, react, and share opinions.
-With the power of Insomina we can fetch data from the mongo database and oment.js was used to organize the the dates in a more wide-spread format.
+The objective here was to use Express.js, Compass, mongoose, mongoDB to build a social network API where the user can have a network of friends, react, and share opinions.
+With the power of Insomina we can fetch data from the mongo database and check the REST calls with Insomina

 ## User Story